 - Registration through the extra-semestral course registration

-International students can choose from a wide range of sports courses offered by the University of Economics, Prague, for free (the same courses are also offered to the Czech students, which means you can meet new friends from the Czech Republic very easily there).
+International students can choose from a wide range of sports courses offered by the Prague University of Economics and Business, for free (the same courses are also offered to the Czech students, which means you can meet new friends from the Czech Republic very easily there).

 Each semester you can choose one sports course during the registration of courses in InSIS (each course is of 0 credits value).